newsesame/WebScraper_Cyberport_Startups_Repo/README.md

 <img width="380" alt="photo" src="https://github.com/user-attachments/assets/d30405b0-832a-4bbd-a224-579c6b1f3353">

 ## log file
-You may also refer to the `scraper.log` file.
+You may also refer to the `scraper.log` file in the directory.
 <img width="1126" alt="photo" src="https://github.com/user-attachments/assets/fa731e78-56d4-4b74-8e91-97c1d3eb5a91">

 - `script.log` stores all the errors when the scraper encounter a timeout while loading a page.
 ## Result
-Please refer to the `Result.xlsx`.
+Please refer to the `Result.xlsx` file in the directory.
 You may find the information of all the startups on the cyberport repository there.